paris-swc/advanced-numpy-lesson/05-container.md

 ### Data type

-In contrast to built-in Python containers (like lists) the contents of NumPy arrays are statically **typed**, i.e. they can store elements only in specific format.
+In contrast to built-in Python containers (like lists)  NumPy arrays can store elements of pre-determined type only.
 To see the type of array contents you can use the `dtype` attribute.
 Let's look at two examples:

 ```
 >>> a = np.array([1, 2, 3])